Supersheep50/A-History-of-Playstation/README.md

     - The website was manually tested on an Iphone 12 XL, Iphone 13, Ipad Air and Macbook Pro.
     - The website was manually tested on Google Chrome and Safari.
     - The website was viewed in Developer tools at all settings of responsiveness.
+    - All links clicked and checked.
+    - Sent links to partner to check on her device and check for bugs.

 ### Known Bugs (Resolved)
 1. Aeticle bug